 - Rent or Lease of Other Business Property.
 This one is pretty straightforward.
 On line 20b, you can deduct any amount you paid in renting or leasing office space, warehouse space, or other real estate.

 - Repairs and Maintenance.
 Line 21 covers any costs incurred in repairing or maintaining your machinery, property, or buildings that don’t actually add to its value.
-If it adds to value, or you are restoring something unusable to a useable state, or you are replacing something, you cannot deduct those costs here.
+If it adds to value, or you are restoring something unusable to a usable state, or you are replacing something, you cannot deduct those costs here.
 This would include expenses such as paying a plumber to fix the bathroom in your deli, but not paying a plumber to install an additional sink in the bathroom.

 - Utilities.
 Line 25 covers any utility payments your business makes (separate from those you may pay with your rent or lease) such as electricity or gas.
 Phone service is also considered a utility.
 If you take the home office deduction, you may include phone service either here or there, but not in both.